simonadamprog/dependency-analyzer/README.md

 ### Features

-#### `printDependencyTree` Task
-- Listing dependency tree of project.
-- :warning: Only works currently when project does not contain circular dependencies.
-- :warning: This task is for testing.
-Use gradle's built-in `dependencies` task instead.

 #### `searchLibraryConnections` Task
 - Primary Goal: Analyzing connections of a transitive dependency:
-  - Find root library - containing the transitive dependency - that is used directly by a project.
+  - Find root library (direct library dependency / first-level library dependency of a project) - containing the transitive dependency - that is used directly by a project.
   - Find projects that are using the given dependency directly.
 - Secondary objectives: